ruhika006/funding-analytics/README.md

 ## Deployment
 AWS Deployment with Terraform

 To deploy to AWS, infrastructure-as-code blocks are available in main.tf.
-The application is by default deployed to AWS App Runner.
+The application is by default deployed to AWS ECS

 ```bash
 terraform apply